crossvale-inc/OCB-Rules/readme.md

 ## Overview

-This repository contains rules to be used from within a Process Automation Manager project.
+This repository contains rules to be used from within a Red Hat Process Automation Manager project.
 The rules update the Target Capacity field for the respective Fleet object input.

 ## Prerequisites

-An instance of [Process Automation Manager 7.0](https://access.redhat.com/documentation/en-us/red_hat_process_automation_manager/7.0/) with both Business Central and Process Server deployed.
+An instance of [Red Hat Process Automation Manager 7.0](https://access.redhat.com/documentation/en-us/red_hat_process_automation_manager/7.0/) with both Business Central and Process Server deployed.

 ## Deploying